Soivi/www.soivi.net/docs/_posts/2014-01-10-how-to-install-lamp.md

 If you want generated passwords you can use pwgen and generate 20 letter password with it. ( This is not necessary but it's helps you to get secure passwords )

-{% highlight shell %}$ sudo apt-get install pwgen
+{% highlight shell %}
+$ sudo apt-get install pwgen
 $ pwgen 20
 {% endhighlight %}

 Install mysql-server and php5-mysql.
 Restart Apache

-{% highlight shell %}$ sudo apt-get install mysql-server php5-mysql
+{% highlight shell %}
+$ sudo apt-get install mysql-server php5-mysql
 $ sudo service apache2 restart
 {% endhighlight %}

 If you forget the password you can change it with the following command:

-{% highlight shell %}$ sudo dpkg-reconfigure mysql-server-5.5
+{% highlight shell %}
+$ sudo dpkg-reconfigure mysql-server-5.5
 {% endhighlight %}

 Login to mysql as a root.

-{% highlight shell %}$ mysql -u root -p
+{% highlight shell %}
+$ mysql -u root -p
 {% endhighlight %}

 Test root works.
 Create test database and drop it.

-{% highlight shell %}SHOW DATABASES;
+{% highlight shell %}
+SHOW DATABASES;
 CREATE DATABASE testdbsoivi;
 SHOW DATABASES;
 DROP DATABASE testdbsoivi;